Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 }
 ```

-Above code is our base structure, moving forward.
+The above code is our base structure, moving forward.
 We will do
 very little work in `fn main()` which includes making our
 application up and running (also running the main Event Loop).
 The heart of the whole application will lie within `struct Renderer`
-and all it's implementations (Do note, in a real world project
+and all it's implementations (Do note, in a real-world project
 you should properly plan and structure your application).

 **Lines 10-15**: are conditional imports, depending on